Di-viner/LLM-Robustness-to-Irrelevant-Information/README.md

 │   │   ├── ...
 ```
 -----
-If you find this project useful for your research, please consider citing our paper:
+If our paper or related resources prove valuable to your research, we kindly ask that you cite our work.
 ```bibtex
 @article{wu2024easily,
   title={How Easily do Irrelevant Inputs Skew the Responses of Large Language Models?},